 There are several reports of individuals who stop drinking soda both diet and regular and experience pain relief in their joints including the knees.

 7. Consider Drinking Alkaline Hydroxide Water.
 In a world that is filled with foods and toxins that result in acid buildup in the body drinking alkaline hydroxide rich water can reduce acid in the body and offer pain relief long term.

-The best one I found through my research is Aqua-OH!
-It is the only one that eliminates* the acid versus just buffering it like all other alkaline waters.
+The best one I found during my research is Aqua-OH!
+It is the only one that eliminates the acid versus just buffering it like all other alkaline waters.